MicrosoftDocs/azure-docs/articles/logic-apps/customer-managed-keys-integration-service-environment.md

 ## Grant access to your key vault

 Within *30 minutes* after you send the HTTP PUT request to create your ISE, you must grant access to your key vault for your ISE's system-assigned identity.
 Otherwise, creation for your ISE fails, and you get a permissions error.
-You can use either the Azure PowerShell [Set-AzKeyVaultAccessPolicy](https://docs.microsoft.com/powershell/module/az.keyvault/set-azkeyvaultaccesspolicy) command, or you can follow these steps for the Azure portal:
+For this task, add an access policy to your key vault for your ISE's system-assigned identity.
+You can use either the Azure PowerShell [Set-AzKeyVaultAccessPolicy](https://docs.microsoft.com/powershell/module/az.keyvault/set-azkeyvaultaccesspolicy) command, or you can follow these steps in the Azure portal:

 1. In the [Azure portal](https://portal.azure.com), open your Azure key vault.